Wang-Lin-boop/GeminiMol/README.md

 # GeminiMol
+This repository provides the official implementation of the GeminiMol model, training data, and scripts.

+We also provide:

+1. Scripts for data collection and analysis.
-Incorporation of molecular conformational space shape similarity during training of molecular representation models and its application to virtual screening, target identification, QSAR and molecular generation
+2. A benchmark script and datasets for virtual screening, target identification, and QSAR (drug-target binding affinity, cellar activity, ADME, and toxicity).
+3. Benchmark results of molecular fingerprints and GeminiMol models.

+Please also refer to our paper for a detailed description of this method.

+Motivation
+===